Clive was appointed as chair on 12 January 2021.

 Sarah was appointed as a non-executive director in 2015 and chair of the Remuneration Committee in June 2017.
 She was appointed as a designated non-executive director for our workforce engagement in 2019 along with Colin Clark.

-She started her career as a consultant at McKinsey and Company and then worked for several years in the telecoms and digital sectors, latterly as chief financial officer of the LCR Telecom Group.
+She started her career as a consultant at McKinsey & Company and then worked for several years in the telecoms and digital sectors, latterly as chief financial officer of the LCR Telecom Group.
 In 1999, she joined the internet bank Egg, the internet banking subsidiary of Prudential, where she was responsible for business development and strategy.
-In 2005, she joined Sanford C. Bernstein & Co, the institutional research and trading arm of Alliance Bernstein as a banking analyst covering the European banking sector.
-Sarah graduated from Cambridge with a degree in Natural Sciences and also has an MBA from INSEAD.
+In 2005, she joined Sanford C. Bernstein & Co, the institutional research and trading arm of Alliance Bernstein, as a banking analyst covering the European banking sector.
+Sarah is an adviser to early-stage technology companies, and non-executive director of Engine B Ltd.

 Terri was appointed as a non-executive director in July 2018 and is chair of the risk committee.

 Terri graduated with a Maths degree from Massachusetts Institute of Technology (MIT).
 She is currently a non-executive director on the board of Morgan Stanley International where she chairs the risk committee and is also chair of Morgan Stanley Investment Management Limited.
 Terri is also a non-executive director Hanover Investors Ltd and, an Associate Fellow at The Saïd Business School at Oxford University and on the MIT Corporation Visiting Committee.
 Previously, Terri sat on the boards of CHAPS Co and UK Operation Smile and was a founding member of the Women’s Leadership Group for the Prince’s Trust.
 As an executive, Terri held a number of senior roles at JP Morgan and ABN AMRO before setting up her own consultancy firm.